Omega-3 Fats for the Heart and More!

 Don’t forget ALA!

 ALA doesn’t get quite the attention shown to EPA and DHA.
 But ALA is also a heart-healthy fat, and you’ll find it in plenty of heart-healthy foods such as walnuts; tofu; edamame beans; chia seeds; flaxseed; and canola, soybean, walnut and flaxseed oils.
 To absorb ALA from flaxseed, you must eat the seeds ground.
-Chewing is not enough to release these important fats from the seeds.
+Chewing is not enough to release these important heart-healthy fats from the seeds.

 Are you getting enough omega-3 fatty acids?